Abubakar-khaki/Abubakar-Khaki/README.md

 # 💫 About Me:
 Motivated and self-learning Practical IT and hardware professional with hands-on experience in electrical work, mobile repairing, and computer hardware through own shop.
 Currently shifting towards AI and software-side work, using AI assistants and automation tools to improve productivity, solve problems, and automate repeated online tasks.
-Seeking entry-level or remote opportunities where continuous growth learning opportunities and skills.
+Seeking entry-level or remote opportunities where continuous growth learning opportunities and skills.<br>
-I am also familiar with cryptocurrency, exchanges, and wallets, and have personal experience in crypto investing.
+I am also familiar with cryptocurrency, exchanges, and wallets, and have personal experience in crypto investing.<br>
-Own Business
+Own Business<br>
 Experience running small-scale manufacturing and assembly electric products own business.
 Supplier searching, comparison and raw material sourcing.
-Basic pricing, cost awareness and customer handling..<br>
+Basic pricing, cost awareness and customer handling.<br>

 ## 🌐 Socials: